mellaurie/tone/pages/02.april-2020/07.U1/02.topic-1/section.md

 ##### Tier 1

 The first tier of multi-access learning is what most of you have experienced (as learners and faculty) as the predominant modality of higher education, face-to-face (f2f).
 F2f learning environments are often assumed to be the preferred modality of learning because a f2f classroom allows for rich, multi-modal interactions and robust community-building.
-This is true to an extent, but only if class sizes are very small
+This is true to an extent, but only if class sizes are small.
+However, adding further tiers or access from which learners may choose can actually enhance the learning experience for all involved.

+##### Tier 2
+The second tier of access allows learners who cannot travel to a central campus (like during a worldwide pandemic) to participate in a learning community syncronously via video conferencing.
+Remote and local learners may exchange items and artifacts and may share video feeds and use software such as Etherpad or screensharing through the web-conferencing tool to collaborate on documents for co-creation of content.

+##### Tier 3

+The third tier provides asynchronous access for remote learners who cannot join the scheduled class session due to any number of constraints (employment, child/elder care, time-zone, or even network bandwidth).
+Irvine, et al. acknowledge that simply viewing a recording of a synchronous session, regardless of how collaborative and engaging that session may have been, is a much leaner experience for learners and may not be optimal.
+This highlights the need to provide learning materials in formats beyond video and audio, perhaps including text-based materials and asynchronous tools for co-creation of content such as GitHub.

+##### Tier 4

+The outermost tier of the model is for open participation from non-credit learners who are choosing to participate for their own interest and edification.
+It may seem anathema to some faculty to consider opening their course to the world, but the benefits can be significant, particularly in times like the spring of 2020.

+!!!!
+This course is designed to take advantage of all four tiers of the multi-access model (except f2f for now...). anyone is welcome to follow along at [multi-access.twu.ca/tone/april-2020](https://multi-access.twu.ca/tone/april-2020).

 [/details]